posativ/acrylamid/docs/tutorial.rst

     total 4
      -rw-r--r-- 1 ich 1452 Mai 23 19:48 conf.py
      drwxr-xr-x 3 ich  102 Mai 23 19:42 <span class="ansi1 ansi34">content</span>/
-     drwxr-xr-x 8 ich  272 Mai 23 19:42 <span class="ansi1 ansi34">layouts</span>/
+     drwxr-xr-x 8 ich  272 Mai 23 19:42 <span class="ansi1 ansi34">theme</span>/
-     drwxr-xr-x 3 ich  102 Mai 23 19:42 <span class="ansi1 ansi34">output</span>/
-     drwxr-xr-x 7 ich  238 Mai 23 19:43 <span class="ansi1 ansi34">tutorial</span>/
     </pre>

-You see one file and three directories and they should be pretty self-explanatory, at least their intention.
+In ``conf.py`` you configure the whole generation behavior and you can set default values that you may override in a specific entry.
+By default, all your text goes into ``content/`` and your theme is located in ``theme/``.
+All assets such as images and other binary stuff goes into ``theme/``.
+Acrylamid will automatically copy stuff from there into the output directory (defaults to ``output/``).

 Compiling the Blog
 ------------------